Factors Impacting 3PL M&A in 2022

 The COVID-driven, volatile 2020 3PL market created growth opportunities that resulted in heightened M&A activity in 2021.
 Now, in 2022, the residual effects from COVID are promoting and stifling deals.

 While there is still market-unease associated with emerging COVID variants, the continued reopening and recovery of the markets is impacting subsectors of the logistics industry differently.
-For example, while commercial transportation may be seeing some inclines, e-commerce activity has been seeing steady YOY declines since 2020 and that trend is forecasted to continue
+For example, while commercial transportation may be seeing some inclines, e-commerce activity has been seeing steady YOY declines since 2020 and that trend is forecasted to continue.

 On one hand, the pandemic has brought on high inflation, prompting potential acquirers to scrutinize recent cost changes and evaluate how these changes impact the sustainability of EBITDA in a given deal.